schoeberl/chisel-book/slides/course_www.md

 ### Week 1 Introduction

-**Topics:** Introduction and motivation, languages for hardware design, testing (see 2.1.4), tools and setup, a first round in Chisel
+**Topics:** Introduction and motivation, the digital abstraction, languages for hardware design, testing (see 2.1.4), tools and setup, a first round in Chisel

 **Lab:** Chisel “Hello World”